switch2osm/switch2osm/serving-tiles/manually-building-a-tile-server-debian-12.md

     cd ~/src
     git clone https://github.com/gravitystorm/openstreetmap-carto
     cd openstreetmap-carto
+    git pull --all
+    git switch --detach v5.9.0

+The "git switch" is needed because that's the latest release that you can see at OpenStreetMap, but OSM Carto is in the process of moving to a different database format.
+See OSM CArto's [INSTALL.md](https://github.com/gravitystorm/openstreetmap-carto/blob/master/INSTALL.md) for the newer version.

 Next, we'll check that we have installed a suitable version of the "carto" compiler.